FurkanGozukara/unsplash-scraper/README.md

 **search.txt**

-Use it if you want to for more than one thing
+Use it if you want to search for more than one thing

 ```
 car